alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/authentication-example/readme.md

 ### Demostration
 The following are some simple examples of authentication rule configurations
 #### IP Blocks
 The following command is used to deliver an authentication rule to the demo application through Istio.
-This rule restricts the source IP addresses that can access the application
+This rule restricts the source IP addresses that can access the application:
 ```
 kubectl apply -f - << EOF
 apiVersion: security.istio.io/v1beta1